nicnosis/iu-courses/j360/web-syllabus.md

 ## Required Readings and Materials

-There is no required text for this course.
-Most of our reading will be in the form of free documentation available on the web.
-Two sources we will reference frequently are **W3Schools** and **Codecademy**.
+### Text
+We will use [HTML and CSS: Visual QuickStart Guide ](http://a.co/gwPoEWG), _8th edition_ by Elizabeth Castro et al. You are welcome to use any book you like, but assignments and projects will be tailored to the contents of this textbook.

-### Hosting
+### Codecademy
-You will need to purchase a domain name and hosting service.
-I recommend using [asmallorange.com](https://asmallorange.com).
-The cost is about $5 per month for hosting.
-Most domain names available through asmallorange.com start at $15.

-If you have another means of hosting - through IU Pages, Burrow, or GitHub pages, that is also fine.
-The idea is for you to build a functional website with your work as the semester progresses.
+You will use [Codecademy](https://www.codecademy.com/learn/learn-html-css/), a free online learning environment, to practice your coding skills outside of class.

 ### Software
 Software is a focal point of this course, and an effort was made to ensure that free, cross-platform software will be used wherever possible.
 Tools, applications, and services prove invaluable in web development.
-A good deal of class time will be spent assisting students with installation and configuration of software.

 We will use:

- 1. A text editor - SublimeText is recommended.
-Good alternatives are Atom and TextWrangler.
+ 1. A text editor - [Atom]() is recommended.
- 2. A means of version control - [GitHub](https://github.com) is recommended, Google Drive, Box, and Dropbox are good alternatives. **Lost data is not an excuse for late or missing work**, so it is extremely important to have duplicate files for your work.
+ 2. A means of version control - [Box](https://uits.iu.edu/box) is recommended.
+Google Drive and Dropbox are good alternatives. **Lost data is not an excuse for late or missing work**, so it is extremely important to have duplicate files for your work.
- 3. A file transfer tool - OSX users can use [Cyberduck](https://cyberduck.io/), Windows users should use [PuTTy](http://www.putty.org/)

 ### Hardware
 While web development can be done from any operating system, the instructor teaches workflow for OS X users.
 Access to a computer with Mac OS X is recommended but not required.
 All students should have access to a Mac through the computer lab.
 Students who aren't using OS X are expected to learn PC keyboard shortcuts and find Windows-compatible substitutes for software.